pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 - _Initial number of Segment Stores_: This deployment decision plays a central role when it comes to define the number of Segment Containers in the system and may vary depending on the deployment scenario.
-On the one hand, an on-premise environment we may have a fixed amount of hardware available to run Pravega, in which case the number of Segment Store instance may be known.
+On the one hand, an on-premise environment we may have a fixed amount of hardware available to run Pravega, in which case the number of Segment Store instances may be known.
 On the other hand, in a cloud environment a reasonable approach would be to right-size the initial number of Segment Store instances based on the expected load.
 We have published performance analysis that can help users to understand the load that a Pravega Cluster can sustain, as well as the associated latency numbers [[1]](https://blog.pravega.io/2020/10/01/when-speeding-makes-sense-fast-consistent-durable-and-scalable-streaming-data-with-pravega/),